CurleySamuel/PyBase/DESIGN.md

 #HBase, An Enigma

+## WARNING: This document is currently outdated due to a major refactor.
+While the general principles remain the same I vastly simplified the caching process and error handling.

 This document aims to be a primer on what happens under the hood in a native HBase client.
 It's by no means comprehensive and skips over a few of the details but it should give you some insight into the blackbox.
 While we're on the subject of discarding culpability I should mention that I'm not in fact a HBase wizard - instead I'm just a lowly intern trying to document what I've picked up along the way.

 Before we pop open the hood try to get intimate with the following terminology -